Barts Pathology Museum

 West Smithfield, EC1A 7BE

 The best way to enter the hospital grounds is by the main Henry VIII Gate on West Smithfield.
 Enter through the gate and turn to your right.
-Continue via the open doorway which says Minor Injuries/Outpatients and the lift and stairs are on your right.
-Go to the third floor.
+Look for the Robin Brook Building and continue via the open doorway which says "No Access to Outpatients".
+On the right are the lift and stairs.
+Take either to the third floor.

 During our special events, the museum can be accessed via a lift which takes you to the third floor.
 However, there are still 7 steps which lead into the museum so it is not ideal for disabled access.
 We are working on that at the moment so please bear with us.